Don Brash: COVID-19 pandemic

 During the COVID-19 pandemic in New Zealand, Brash joined several businessmen and former politicians including former National MP Ross Meurant in establishing a company called Covax-NZR Limited to import Russia's untested Gam-COVID-Vac (also known as Sputnik V) vaccine into New Zealand.
 By late August 2020, they had submitted paperwork through the Russian Embassy to establish supply and distribution arrangements to import the vaccine, however no further progress has been made since then.

 Political positions

 Brash voted for the decriminalisation of both prostitution and euthanasia, voted against raising the drinking age back up to 20 and voted against Manukau banning street prostitution.
 Brash voted against the Civil Unions Bill because he backed a public mandate for any change to the law.
 He has also called for the decriminalisation of cannabis.

 In March 2013, Brash joined the debate over the future of Auckland, saying land needed to be freed up for residential zoning so house prices would come down, at odds with Mayor Len Brown's plan to stop urban sprawl and build the city upwards.

+In mid July 2024, Brash joined former prime minister Helen Clark in criticising the Sixth National Government's perceived pro-US shift in New Zealand foreign policy.
+Prime Minister Christopher Luxon had recently said that the Government would be more willing to disclose cases of Chinese espionage in New Zealand and participating in AUKUS Pillar 2.

+In late September 2024, Brash through his legal counsel Stephen Franks sent legal letters against the lobbyist and the host of The Working Group podcast, Martyn "Bomber" Bradbury, and former National Party staffer Matthew Hooton.
+During a podcast in late September, and referencing Brash's 2004 Orewa speech, Hooton had made remarks attacking Brash's character and questioning the sincerity of his motives, as well as accusing him of promoting racism against Māori during his parliamentary career and as leader of Hobson's Pledge.
+On 24 September, Bradbury issued a statement stating that Hooton sincerely apologised for his remarks.

+Private life

+Since 2016, Brash's partner has been Margaret Murray-Benge.
+As Margaret Murray, she was a councillor for Waimairi District (1977–1989), Christchurch City (1992–1998), Since 2004, she has been a councillor for Western Bay of Plenty District.